phzh1984/Mental-Health-Data-Analysis-with-Machine-Learning/README.md

 Dataset Information:

-This project is centred around a dataset from a 2014 survey that measures attitudes toward mental health and the frequency of mental health disorders in the tech workplace.
-The dataset contains various attributes, each providing insights into an individual's mental health status and their workplace environment.
+This project is centered around a dataset from a 2014 survey that measures attitudes toward mental health and the frequency of mental health disorders in the tech workplace.
+The dataset contains various attributes, each providing insights into an individual's mental health status and workplace environment.

 The dataset includes the following data:

 Timestamp: The date and time when the survey was completed.

 Age: The respondent's age.

 Gender: The gender of the respondent.

 Country: The respondent's country of residence.

 State: If in the United States, the state or territory of residence.

 Self-employed: Indicates whether the respondent is self-employed.

 Family_history: Reveals if the respondent has a family history of mental illness.

 Treatment: Indicates whether the respondent sought treatment for a mental health condition.

 Work_interfere: If the respondent has a mental health condition, it assesses whether it interferes with their work.

 No_employees: The size of the respondent's company or organization.

 Remote_work: Indicates whether the respondent works remotely outside of an office for at least 50% of the time.

 Tech_company: Determines if the employer is primarily a tech company or organization.

 Benefits: Indicates if the employer provides mental health benefits.

 Care_options: Determines whether the respondent is aware of mental health care options provided by their employer.

 Wellness_program: Indicates if the employer has discussed mental health as part of an employee wellness program.

 Seek_help: Determines if the employer provides resources to learn more about mental health issues and how to seek help.

 Anonymity: Assesses whether the respondent's anonymity is protected when taking advantage of mental health or substance abuse treatment resources.

 Leave: Determines how easy it is for the respondent to take medical leave for a mental health condition.

 Mental_health_consequence: Assesses if discussing a mental health issue with the employer is expected to have negative consequences.

 Phys_health_consequence: Assesses if discussing a physical health issue with the employer is expected to have negative consequences.

 Coworkers: Determines if the respondent would be willing to discuss a mental health issue with their coworkers.

 Supervisor: Determines if the respondent would be willing to discuss a mental health issue with their direct supervisor(s).

 Mental_health_interview: Assesses if the respondent would bring up a mental health issue with a potential employer during an interview.

 Phys_health_interview: Assesses if the respondent would bring up a physical health issue with a potential employer during an interview.

 Mental_vs_physical: Determines if the respondent feels that their employer takes mental health as seriously as physical health.

 Obs_consequence: Assesses whether the respondent has heard of or observed negative consequences for coworkers with mental health conditions in their workplace.

 Comments: An open-text field for any additional notes or comments.

 Project Goals: